Tennis at the 2024 Summer Olympics – Qualification: Qualifying criteria

-For the men's and women's doubles, thirty-two places will offer for the highest-ranked teams with ten of them reserved for players in the top ten of the doubles rankings, who could select his or her partner from their NOC ranked in the top 300 of either singles or doubles.
-The remaining spots are attributed to the pairs with the highest combined ranking until the 32-team field is complete.
+For the men's and women's doubles, there are 32 spots for the highest-ranked teams, with 10 of them reserved for players in the top 10 of the doubles rankings, who could select his or her partner from their NOC provided they are ranked in the top 400 in either singles or doubles.
+The remaining spots are attributed to the pairs with the highest combined ranking (i.e. the sum of either the singles or doubles ranking) until the 32-team field is complete.
 If the total quota of 86 players in the relevant gender remains incomplete, additional places continue to be allotted through the combined ranking.
 Once the field completes, the remaining pairs with both players qualified in the singles are officially selected based on their highest combined ranking; otherwise, additional places are assigned to the pairs with one player qualified in singles, followed by the remaining pairs without any qualified player in the singles tournament, if necessary.
 One team per gender is reserved for the host nation France if none has already become eligible otherwise.

 With no quota places available for the mixed doubles, all teams will consist of players already entered in either the singles or doubles, including the top 15 combined ranking teams and the host nation France.

 Qualified players

+The following tables reflect the official entry lists for the men's and women's singles as well as the men's and women's doubles.
+For the mixed doubles, the final entry list is to be determined by the ITF on 24 July.

+Ranking figures for all lists are based on the ATP and WTA world rankings of 10 June 2024, the cut-off for the Olympic tennis event.